google/flax/docs_nnx/migrating/linen_to_nnx.rst

-Evolution from Flax Linen to NNX
+Flax Linen to Flax NNX
 ################################

 This guide demonstrates the differences between Flax Linen and Flax NNX models, providing side-by-side example code to help you migrate to the Flax NNX API from Flax Linen.